 If you have used board funding to build the playground, you must use board funding to maintain it or do any rebuilding and upgrades.

-If you have used 5 Year Agreement (5YA) funding to build a playground, the Ministry owns it.
-You can then use:
+If you have used 5 Year funding to build a playground, the Ministry owns it.

-- your 5YA funding to address health and safety issues.
-The project must meet our requirements for a capital project (see: 5YA funding).
 For example, replacing bark is an operating expense rather than a capital work, and therefore not an appropriate use of 5YA funding.
-Any work on Ministry-owned playgrounds is a priority 4 project (see: 10 Year Property Plans for information on work priorities).
+Any work on Ministry-owned playgrounds is a priority 4 project.
+Visit 10 Year Property Plans (10YPP) page for information on work priorities).

-Ask your property advisor if you are unsure of who owns your existing playground.
+Ask your property advisor if you're unsure of who owns your existing playground.

 Managing playgrounds built with CCA-treated timber

-In the past, some playground structures were built with CCA-treated timber.
+In the past, some playground structures were built with Chromated copper arsenate- (CCA) treated timber.
 This is timber treated with a preserving mixture containing copper, chromium and arsenic.

-See CCA-treated timber for information about how to manage it in your playground.
+Visit our CCA webpage for information on how to manage it in your playground.

-The Ministry’s School Building Insurance Funding Programme does not cover playgrounds.
+The Ministry’s School Buildings Insurance Funding Programme doesn't cover playgrounds.